Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Somehow she managed to find a dentist who accepted her health care provider, Medicaid, and she got the rest of 25 teeth removed in one day.

 Unfortunately, Misty’s story is not uncommon.
-There were a lot of men and women of different ages who had to pull their own teeth because of a lack of dental health coverage.
-There were some who got some dental care during the short periods of Medicaid dental health coverage, but after it ended, their treatments were left unfinished.
+There were a lot of men and women of different ages who had to pull their teeth because of a lack of dental health coverage.
+Some got some dental care during the short periods of Medicaid dental health coverage, but after it ended, their treatments were left unfinished.

 Insurance Stops at the Teeth